 There are endless options of where to elope in Washington DC from monuments, museums, parks, downtown areas, and venues.

-There are only three monuments/memorials that allow wedding ceremonies (listed below), but other monuments/memorials are available for engagement photos and/or a post-wedding photoshoot (with a permit!).
+There are only three monuments that allow wedding ceremonies (listed below).
+Other monuments/memorials are available for engagement photos and/or a post-wedding photoshoot (with a permit!).

 George Mason Memorial — This memorial is beautiful with a pond and tons of flowers in the spring.
 A permit is required, and you have a 1-hour limit for your ceremony and photos.
 No set-up is allowed.